 The company has committed funding arrangements from its bank and has the support of its parent company together with good relationships with its customers and suppliers.
-As a result of the above and having reviewed the forecasts to June 2022, the directors do not believe that there are any material uncertainties which may cast significant doubt on the ability of the company to continue as a going concern.
+As a result of the above, and having reviewed forecasts to April 2023, the directors do not believe that there are any material uncertainties which cast significant doubt on the ability of the company to continue as a going concern.